 In 2003, the leadership at St. Patrick School was transferred to a lay Principal.
-In the summer of 2005, all members of the Sisters of Mary of the Presentation, who assisted in the parish and school, were reassigned to Maryvale-Valley City, North Dakota.
-However, the charism that the Sisters brought with them continues to flourish at St. Patrick School.
+In the summer of 2005, all members of the Sisters of Mary of the Presentation, who assisted in the parish and school, went back to Maryvale-Valley City, North Dakota (their motherhouse) and took new assignments.
+However, the charisma that the Sisters brought with them continues to flourish at St. Patrick School.
+Sr. Mary Ann Schmitz had been the Principal of St. Patrick School for forty years from 1963-2003.